Understanding Autism

 What should I do if I suspect my child or family member has ASD?

 1. Make an appointment with your health care professional as soon as possible.
-Your primary care physican can direct you to a variety of mental and behavioral health professionals who specialize in developmental disorders.
+Your primary care physician can direct you to a variety of mental and behavioral health professionals who specialize in developmental disorders.

 2. Take notes on a couple of behaviors or routines that concern you.

-4. Sign up for a First Concern to Action Tool Kit.
+3. Sign up for a First Concern to Action Tool Kit.

-5. Parents can also reach out to local groups or organizations focused on autism for resources, advice, and community support.
+4. Parents can also reach out to local groups or organizations focused on autism for resources, advice, and community support.
 Early intervention can make a significant difference, so taking these steps promptly is essential.